nodejs/wiki-archive/Installation.md

 If you have SpiderMonkey installed, you may have some some conflicting includes.
 Set `CXXFLAGS="-I./deps/v8/src"` before building to prioritize the v8 files over SpiderMonkey's.

-[Configure shell script](http://apptob.org) for install node.js on Ubuntu
+[Configure shell script](http://apptob.org) for installing node.js on Ubuntu

 ## Windows